 - Transportation: ¥4,000 (for the weekends)

-This example is only an estimate.
+This example is just an estimate.
 Expenses may be lower or higher depending on individual preferences.
-As this example, spends a lot on entertainment, meals, and rent, given that he is living in the central area of Tokyo, his expenses may be quite high for a single individual in Tokyo (if he has a partner, the expenses may be higher in terms of entertainment, meals, and transportation accordingly).
+Since this example spends a lot on entertainment, meals, and rent, given that he lives in the central area of Tokyo, his expenses may be quite high for a single person in Tokyo (if he has a partner, the expenses for entertainment, meals, and transportation may be correspondingly higher).

-Depending on lifestyle choices, location, and salary earned, the cost of living in Tokyo changes accordingly.
-As a student, the cost of living expenses may be lower with living in a dormitory and having cheaper meals from school.
-Transportation costs may also be omitted if one lives within walking distance to most of the major areas in Tokyo.
+The cost of living in Tokyo varies depending on lifestyle choices, location, and income.
+As a student, the cost of living may be lower if you live in a dormitory and receive cheaper meals from the school.
+Transportation costs may also be eliminated if you live within walking distance of most major areas in Tokyo.

 We hope that we have covered the main areas when determining the cost of living in Tokyo.
 We also hope this article is helpful!
 See you next time.